When Can I Take My Newborn Out in Public?

 When is it OK to take a newborn to public places?
 What about letting other people near my baby?
 I'm worried about infections.

-In fact, if the weather is nice, you should feel free to take your baby outside whenever you feel up to it — you both would both probably enjoy a stroll outside and some fresh air!
+If the weather is nice, you should feel free to take your baby outside whenever you feel up to it — you both would both probably enjoy a stroll outside and some fresh air!
+Just be sure your baby is dressed for the weather.

-If you have any questions, talk with your doctor.
+If you have any questions, talk to your doctor.